martin-ueding/vigilant-crypto-snatch/docs/configuration/general.md

 # General Configuration

 Unfortunately we need to configure a few things before you can start automatic trading with this software.
-Most configuration is done in a [YAML](https://yaml.org/) file.
+These pages will show the configuration options for both the GUI and the command line.
+In the GUI you fill need to use *File* → *Settings* to open the settings dialog.

+This page does not contain all the necessary configuration steps, also see the navigation for further pages on _marketplaces_, _triggers_ and _notifications_.

+## Configuration file for command line

+If you want to use the command line, and *not* the graphical user interface, you will need to create a configuration file.
+The GUI will automatically create that for you, so this is only necessary when you do not want to or cannot use the GUI.
+The configuration is done in a [YAML](https://yaml.org/) file.
 It is a syntax for hierarchical data and relies on indentation to show the hierarchy.
-Since version 5.7.0 we also [have a graphical user interface](../usage/gui.md) which will help you to configure the program.
-You can also directly use the graphical user interface along this guide.

 The configuration file needs to be created with a (programmer's) text editor.
 We will talk you through the necessary steps and show snippets to put into.
 Depending on your platform, the path should be this: